Food and Health Communications

 Sense of belonging impacts food choices

-Being a part of a group not only impacts your sense of self-esteem.
+Being a part of a group offers many positive benefits.
 A recent study out of Florida University suggests that having a sense of belonging to a social group may also significantly affect our food choices, which could push us towards more nutritious options.

 She states, "Accordingly, when someone sees themselves as part of a group and feels that their membership to the group is an important part of their identity, they are more likely to bring their behavior in line with what is perceived as the 'norm' for that group.